 Omega 3 is a natural anticoagulant, improve circulation, control blood pressure and insulin resistance.
 These fats can also have positive effects on mild depression and increase antioxidant enzymes in the body.

 Omega 3 are placed on the walls of the cells, give them stability and improve functioning.
 DHA is found in large amounts in neurons and nerve connections and is very important for brain function.
 EPA acts more at the level of cardiovascular health, but the body can transform EPA into DHA and vice versa.

-Summary sheet with some of the properties of blue fish.
-The most recommended is the small and fresh (not canned) blue fish.
+Summary sheet with some of the properties of oily fish.
+The most recommended is the small and fresh (not canned) oily fish.
 Prepared by © Botanical-online.com

 Oily fish to improve heart disease and diabetes

 Omega-3 improves circulation by providing elasticity to blood vessels and thinning the blood